VHIL-interns-hub/sensingmat_summer2022/docs/Work_logs.md

 -

 **Tuesday**
--Completed Documentation for the Pressure Sensing Mat.
+- Completed Documentation for the Pressure Sensing Mat.
--Assigned new task of user authetication.
+- Assigned new task of user authetication.
 Learned about MERN Stack.

 **Wednesday**